virtualritz/frame-sequence/README.md

 A simple parser for frame sequences strings.

-This will parse `str` describing a sequence of frames into a `Vec<isize>` containing individual frame numbers.
+This will parse a `str` describing a sequence of frames into a `Vec<isize>` containing individual frame numbers.

 Mainly intended/useful for rendering/animation applications.